Do you ever wonder, “What is the point of life?”

 The point of your life could be any of the points outlined in this article, or it could be something altogether different.

-Be relentless in your pursuit of meaning and purpose in every small action and decision.
+Be relentless in your pursuit of meaning and direction in every small action and decision.
 Find out your “Why?” for everything you do, and use that “Why?” as your guiding light.

-The purpose of life may be to continue the efforts of great people who have made a difference in the world.
+The point of life may be to continue the efforts of great people who have made a difference in the world.

 Whether it is helping and serving others like Mother Teresa, becoming an inspiring and ethical leader like Abraham Lincoln, or making the next big technological leap like Steve Jobs, your point in life could be to use the work or life of someone else as a stepping stone to something better.